zg/bin_files/README.md

 bin_files
 =========

-Some scripts I've written to assist me with various tasks
+These are a set of assistive scripts that I wrote or snatched off of the Internet to help me on the command line.